dappros/ethora/README.md

 *Note: Some information below might be outdated as we update the above website most often.*

 ## How to BUIDL 🛠️
-Please check this Step by Step build guide - it shows how to build a new app using Ethora engine within 32 minutes: https://ethora.com/wiki/Step_By_Step_Guide
+Please check this Step by Step build guide - it shows how to build a new app using Ethora engine within 30 minutes: https://ethora.com/wiki/Step_By_Step_Guide
+You will need environment set up for iOS or Android development.

 ## Core features 💡
 * iOS & Android